efraespada/turbine/README.md

 # Turbine
-Turbine allows different processes to work with the same JSON database.
+Turbine allows different node processes to work with the same JSON database.
 It works as a service receiving requests and returning, storing or querying data as quick as possible.

 ### The problem
 I have multiple clusters working with the same data.
 For them it isn't an effort to read from a JSON database and work with data.
 The problem appears when those clusters **try** to store data on database at the same time.